rustamhsv/url-shortener/README.md

 You can access the website at https://urlbutshorter.herokuapp.com/shortener/

 **urlbutshorter** is URL shortening service.
 You enter some URL and the app produces short URL pointing to the original URL.
 When you put the short URL on your browswer it redirects to the original web page.

 You should first register and login to use the service.
 You can log out at any time.

 You can check the history of your shortened URLs at **My URLs page**.

 Here are the basic use cases:
-  1.URL shortening: given a long URL => return a much shorter URL 2.URL redirecting: given a shorter URL => redirect to the original URL
+  1) URL shortening: given a long URL => return a much shorter URL
+  2) URL redirecting: given a shorter URL => redirect to the original URL

 ## Requirements
 * This program requires python3.+ (and pip) installed, a guide on how to install python on various platforms can be found [here](https://www.python.org/)